Rightly Dividing The Word Of Truth

 First, common sense lets us know that this is not literal speech because God (being a spirit) does not have blood.

 To help you better understand the context of this verse let’s first take a look at Adam.
 God is a spirit and as such he is not dependent on the flow of human blood to sustain his existence.
 I would challenge you to first explain from whom did Adam receive his blood (a man God created from dirt); didn’t Adam’s blood come from God?
 Of course, it did, regardless of how it entered Adam’s body, it was God who caused Adam to have blood.
-We tend to overlook that God took dirt and created a man that had blood, blood vessels, a liver, gallbladder, pancreas and skeletal structure, (just to mention a few of the numerous parts that God caused to be part of Adam’s makeup).
+We tend to overlook that God took dirt and created a man that had blood, blood vessels, a liver, a gallbladder, a pancreas, and a skeletal structure, (just to mention a few of the numerous parts that God caused to be part of Adam’s makeup).
 There is no scripture to support that God gave Adam all these amazing anatomical parts, but modern science has dissected human beings to find out just how miraculous the creation of Adam was.

 God never required blood to sustain his existence, he always existed as God, mankind needed blood to exist as a living being outside the supernatural exceptions such as Jesus who has a glorified body, or Lazarus who was restored to life.